 Travel Review: Seychelles' Luxurious North Island

-Chris visits the Seychelles' North Island and gives us the low down on why this is THE place to go.
+Our Sales Director Chris Wain visits the Seychelles' North Island and gives us the low down on why this is THE place to go.

 North Island, Seychelles - a simple name but an extraordinary place.
 Getting the elephant out of the room straight away, yes it is expensive.
 It may cost £1975.00 per person per night, but as a genuine once-in-a-lifetime, one-off trip, the cost can be justified.
 Many, many places and properties around the world claim to be paradise found, but North Island is the real deal.
 A tropical island with three golden, postcard-quality beaches and only 11 guest villas.